 A Mediterranean diet is a healthy way to eat.
-There’s enough research showing that it can positively affect our health and reduce our risk of chronic diseases such as type-2 diabetes and potentially improve our mental health.
+There’s enough research showing that it can positively affect our health, reduce our risk of chronic diseases such as type-2 diabetes, and improve our mental health.

 But should we all eat a Mediterranean diet?
 No. We’re all from different cultures with our own traditions with food, and it’s inappropriate to suggest that everyone from every country and walk of life should eat a Mediterranean diet.

-What we can do, however, is focus on the key elements of the traditional Mediterranean diet and lifestyle that seems to promote good health:
+What we can do, however, is focus on the critical elements of the traditional Mediterranean diet and lifestyle that seems to promote good health:

-- A diet rich in whole foods such as fruits, vegetables, meat, fish, dairy, and legumes, and low in ultra-processed foods such as refined grains and sugars.
+- A diet rich in whole foods such as fresh fruit, dairy products, vegetables, red meat, oily fish, dairy, nuts, seeds, and legumes, and low in ultra-processed foods such as refined grains and sugars.